Student entrepreneur creates ‘dating app’ for adopting dogs

 This unique business idea was masterminded by Jaye Graham while she studying Economics and Sociology at uni.

 We chatted to Jaye about the ideas behind this (quite frankly brilliant) app.

-An app for finding rescue cats and dogs
+A dating app for cats and dogs

 Jaye and her family were already passionate about rehoming rescue dogs, so when she had to submit a business idea for a module in her second year at the University of Kent, some brainstorming led her to come up with the idea for Pawfect Match.